Jonathan Mellor (1846 – 1931)

 1892 – An Eventful Year

 During this time Jonathan earned his living as a fisherman.
-In 1892 his name featured in the local paper on a number of occasions.
+During the course of 1892 his name featured in the local paper on a number of occasions:-

 A RARE VISITOR AT PARKGATE AND HIS RECEPTION